UCL/ucl_software_carpentry/sql/sql.md

     SELECT * FROM species ORDER BY genus ASC, species ASC;
 ```

+---

+***Exercise***

-***Exercise: Write a query that returns all of the data in the plots table,
+* Write a query that returns all of the data in the plots table,
 sorted alphabetically by plot type and then (within each plot type),
-in descending order of the plot ID.***
+in descending order of the plot ID.

+---

 Order of execution